behai-nguyen/behai-nguyen.github.io/_posts/2023-02-02-jenkins-basic-email-using-gmail-smtp.markdown

 - SMTP
 ---

-*We look at the most basically approach to send emails in Jenkins.
+*We look at the most basic approach to send emails in Jenkins.
 The SMTP server we use is the Gmail SMTP server.*

 | ![056-feature-image-1.png](https://behainguyen.files.wordpress.com/2023/02/056-feature-image-1.png) |
 |:--:|